richy0101/SimCity/README.md

  * (Ex.
 Busses sometimes stop stopping after running a long time on Mac computers)

 Missing functionality in V1
- * We do not have two markets.
+ * Only one market running.
  * No intersections.
  * No cars.
  * No collision detection.